 It’s a big life decision, so don’t expect to make it right away.
 Do some research online, and put some thought into it.
-Here’s a good set of rules to help guide you:
+Here are a few “rules of thumb” to help guide you:

 - Work at a company that makes games you’re interested in.
 You’ll be spending a lot of time testing their games, and it will be more fun and engaging if you like what you’re working on.
 You won’t always get to work on stuff you love to play, but you should take that opportunity whenever you can.